Stop the sidewalk, speed decisions inside, and finish strong with shoppable Christmas windows.

 This article is part of a larger series on Retail Management.

-This digital display from Ted Baker’s London store seems like a simple strategy compared to other creative Christmas window displays out there.
+This digital display from Boots store seems like a simple strategy compared to other creative Christmas window displays out there.
 Adorned with Christmas garlands and lights, it completes the perfect festive look that lets you showcase ads to attract shoppers passing by.

 Quick Tip: Consider your location.
 Knowing what the customer needs is key to making a sale, or in this case, convincing them to come into your store.
-The owner understands that shoppers would be cold and tired, so using a Christmas window display to draw a crowd with the promise of comfort and warmth is both simple and effective.
+In the example above, the owner understands that shoppers would be cold and tired, so using a Christmas window display to draw a crowd with the promise of comfort and warmth is both simple and effective.

 Another simple yet creative take on a winter scene is with frosted, see-through windows.
 The designer used the store view as a backdrop to come up with the right colors and accents for an attractive Christmas display.